 Non-saxophone players look away now ...

-I'm predominantly a tenor player and my weapon of choice is a P. Mauriat PMXT-66R.
-Its tone is a nice balance of warm and bright, it's got pretty even intonation and just feels really great under the fingers.
-I've customised the palm key positioning a little and I've also fashioned a bespoke F# key raiser to allow for ease of access throughout the altissimo register.
+I'm mainly a tenor player and my weapon of choice is a P. Mauriat PMXT-66R.
+It's got a well balanced tone and pretty even intonation, and it just feels really solid under the fingers.
+I've never got on with horns that feel too delicate or flimsy and my Mauriat has always felt really comfortable.
+It just seems to let me make the music I want to make without getting in my way or telling me what to do!
+I've customised the palm key positioning and venting a little, tightened up the action and I've also fashioned a bespoke high F# key raiser to allow for ease of access throughout the altissimo register.
+In all honesty, if you offered me a Mark VI then I'm not sure I'd be swayed.

-On the end of that, I put a 7* Otto Link Tone Master which gives me as much or as little bite as I need, whilst not overshadowing the character of my horn.
-A new mouthpiece is always the first place to look if you're after an upgrade as it's potentially a lot cheaper than a new instrument and makes a really huge difference to your sound.
-I've also got an ebonite link (a 7) which I occasionally pull out when I needs something a little darker.
+On the end of that, I put an Otto Link ebonite mouthpiece with a size 7 tip.
+A new mouthpiece is always the first place to look if you're after an upgrade as it's a lot cheaper than a new instrument and makes a really huge difference to the sound and feel of your setup.

 Having said all that, there's absolutely no amount of money you can spend that will improve your sound more than practise!
 Long tones, harmonics, dynamic exercises, articulation patterns and intervals are by far the cheapest way to sound your best.
 If you really are convinced that your horn is holding you back then go and buy something better, but beware of searching for quick fixes!